Skip to main content

 Monitor types

-There are many monitor types
+There are several monitor types:

 1. CPU: Monitor CPU level